 Welcome to my website!
 I am happy that you have found your way to my page.
 I am primarily a pediatric speech-language pathologist.
-I provide speech therapy to clients in Atascadero, and surrounding areas in San Luis Obispo County.
-For adults, I provide transgender voice therapy.
+I provide speech therapy to clients in Templeton, and surrounding areas in San Luis Obispo County.
+For adults and adolescents, I provide gender affirming voice therapy.
 I would like to tell you a little about my clinical orientation and my professional background.
 Knowing more about me will help you decide if my services will meet your speech and language needs.

 I engage in client-centered speech therapy, and I practice evidence-based therapy techniques.
+I seek to provide non-ableist, culturally sensitive, neurodiversity affirming services to people across the gender and neurodevelopment spectrum.
 When working with children, I mostly use play-based therapy, which allows the child to feel comfortable and at ease during sessions.
 When first working with me, many children think they are just spending time playing, rather than engaging in "work."

 When working with adults, I provide individualized treatment approaches.
-I am flexible in my approach and will meet each client's unique needs.
+I am flexible in my approach and will meet each client's unique needs and goals for communication.

 No matter who my client is and no matter how therapy sessions are conducted, I use only evidence-based practices.
 I stay current on research in my field by reading publications, attending conferences, and participating in specialized workshops and trainings.
 I am always open to learning new techniques and theories and am happy to discuss recent research with you.